microsoft/onnxruntime-extensions/docs/development.md

   mode, which is more friendly for the developer since the Python code change will take effect without having to copy the files to a different location in the disk.(**hints**: debug=1 in setup.cfg wil make C++ code be debuggable in a Python process.)
-- Add the following argument `--config-settings "ortx_user_option=use-cuda"` in the pip command line to enable **CUDA** kernels for the package.
-For example:```pip install --config-settings "ortx_user_option=use-cuda" .``` This command ensures that CUDA kernels are enabled during the installation of the package.
+- Add the following argument `--config-settings "ortx-user-option=use-cuda"` in the pip command line to enable **CUDA** kernels for the package.
+- The flags can be used in --config-settings are
+  - use-cuda: enable CUDA kernel build in Python package.
+  - no-azure: disable AzureOp kernel build in Python package.
+  - no-opencv: disable operators based on OpenCV in build.
+  - cc_debug: Generate debug info for extensions binaries and disable C/C++ compiler optimization.

+   For example:`pip install --config-settings "ortx-user-option=use-cuda,cc_debug" `, This command builds CUDA kernels into the package and installs it, accompanied by the generation of debug information.

 Test: